 It has beautiful white or pink blossoms and bears fruit.
 The plum fruit doesn’t become sweet even after fully ripening and has a strong acidity.

-Using Ume plums, we Japanese make various kinds of processed foods.
-Typical examples of such Ume products include gummies with Ume plum flesh, potato snacks flavored with salt and Ume plum extract, Kari Kari Ume, Umeboshi, and Umezuke.
+Using the plum Ume, we Japanese make various kinds of processed foods, which include gummies with its flesh, potato snacks flavored with its extract, Kari Kari Ume, Umeboshi, and Umezuke.

 Umezuke vs Umeboshi

-Umezuke are soft, wet Umeboshi plums that aren’t dried in the sun.
-Incidentally, Kari Kari Ume is similar to Umezuke, but it is made of unripe green Ume plums.
-Unlike Umezuke, Kari Kari Ume features a pleasant crisp texture.
+By the way, Kari Kari Ume is similar to Umezuke, but it is made of unripe green Ume plums and thus has a pleasant crisp bite.